Win or lose, what next for Yorke’s red, black and white army? And what does it mean for T&T’s football?

 We are not particularly good at anything, and we are not especially bad at anything either.

-In attack, the structure and guile to consistently advance the ball into the final third of the field is not always evident.
-And, defensively, we seem to be reactive with regards to where we hope to regain possession.
+In attack, the structure and guile to consistently advance the ball into the final third of the field are not always evident.
+And, defensively, we seem to be reactive with regard to where we hope to regain possession.

 Yet, allowing three goals from four outings suggests we are far from ragged defensively.
 And, although four goals at the other end is a paltry tally, there is little doubt that Jamaica will be full of respect for the capabilities of Trinidad and Tobago’s front three of Tyrese Spicer, Dante Sealy and Garcia—presumably served by veteran playmaker and captain Kevin Molino.

-Trinidad and Tobago attacker Dante Sealy (right) has the admiration of teenaged teammate Rio Cardines after his stunning strike against Saudi Arabia in Concacaf Gold Cup action in Paradise on 22 June 2025.
+Trinidad and Tobago attacker Dante Sealy (right) has the admiration of teenage teammate Rio Cardines after his stunning strike against Saudi Arabia in Concacaf Gold Cup action in Paradise on 22 June 2025.

 (via TTFA Media.)

-The TTFA’s technical committee, ironically headed by Edwards himself, will be the ones to judge if Yorke sounds capable of building on his current team showings; or if this is as good as he can do.
+The TTFA’s technical committee, ironically headed by Edwards himself, will be the ones to judge whether Yorke sounds capable of building on his current team showings, or if this is as good as he can do.

 Can Yorke get the best out of his players?
 This one is even more problematic.

-Trinidad and Tobago head coach Dwight Yorke (centre) thanks veteran playmaker Joevin Jones for his efforts during their 2025 Concacaf Gold Cup playoff clash with Cuba in Santiago on 21 March 2025.
+Trinidad and Tobago head coach Dwight Yorke (centre) thanks veteran playmaker Joevin Jones for his efforts during their 2025 Concacaf Gold Cup playoff clash with Cuba in Santiago de Cuba on 21 March 2025.

 (via TTFA Media.)

 The “grandparents law”, in my opinion, is not a silver bullet.
-The TTFA’s job is to create an environment within which young players—and coaches—can be developed and flourished.
-Edwards’ team has done nothing of the sort so far; so, suggestions that they aim to simply import talent instead is worrying.
+The TTFA’s job is to create an environment within which young players—and coaches—can be developed and flourish.
+Edwards’ team has done nothing of the sort so far; so, suggestions that they aim to simply import talent instead are worrying.

 It raises doubts about Edwards’ commitment to improve the local football set-up, which he campaigned on.